sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 #### **Exceptions**
 - [std::invalid_argument](https://en.cppreference.com/w/cpp/error/invalid_argument) if `!is_row_echelon()`.
 #### **About**
-Performs the procedure of solving a system of linear equations and returns matrix containing solution to it.
+Performs the procedure of solving a system of linear equations and returns matrix containing solution to it[^2].

 ---
 ## Friends Description